-Top Rank promoter Bob Arum has moved to outline how and potentially when Las Vegas will once again be in a position to host boxing events.
+Top Rank promoter Bob Arum has moved to outline how and potentially when Las Vegas will again be in a position to host boxing events.

-As WBN was informed last month by the Hall of Famer, the Top Rank Gym situated in Nevada is being looked at as a possible venue for tentative post-coronavirus shows.
+As WBN was informed last month by the Hall of Famer, the Top Rank Gym in Nevada is being looked at as a possible venue for tentative post-coronavirus shows.

-Fighters spending time together in the run-up to cards and using all the measures necessary to stop further spread of COVID-19 are firmly on the agenda.
+Fighters spending time together in the run-up to cards and using all the measures necessary to stop the further spread of COVID-19 are firmly on the agenda.